kb100/youtubed/README.md

 # USE

-Left click to trigger download of video from your clipboard.
+Left click to trigger download of the video from your clipboard.
-Right click to cancel download of video from your clipboard.
+Right click to cancel download of the video from your clipboard.
 These can also be done by sending `SIGUSR1` and `SIGUSR2` respectively, e.g.:

     pkill -SIGUSR1 youtubed